 Residents Maintain Autonomy

-In Good Shepherd Care Center, 14.76% Percentage of Patients
+In Good Shepherd Care Center, 15.88% of Patients

-This is the percent of patients who needed additional assistance with activities of daily living over time.
+This tells you the percent of patients that required additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could indicate decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Good Shepherd Care Center, 15.81% Percentage of Residents
+In Good Shepherd Care Center, 20.43% of Residents

 Short-term Care: Rehospitalizations

-In Good Shepherd Care Center, 15.81 Percentage of Residents Rehospitalized
+In Good Shepherd Care Center, 20.43% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Good Shepherd Care Center, 11.79 Percentage of Patients
+In Good Shepherd Care Center, 4.14% of Patients

-This is the number of emergency room visits per thousand days of short-term patient care.
-There is typically a correlation between keeping patients out of the emergency room and the overall quality of rehabilitation.
+This is the number of emergency room visits per thousand days of short-term care.
+There is generally a correlation between reduced emergency room visits and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Good Shepherd Care Center, 72.5% Percentage of Resident
+In Good Shepherd Care Center, 95.73% of Resident